First, your question is trivial to answer: to minimize the risk – to zero – that you’ll have a disabled child, don’t have a child.

 Any attempt to have a child will incur risk, although you can take measures described in other answers to lower it.

 But, let me tell you a story – my story.

 Hopefully I’ve just dispelled your fear that having a disabled child is not compatible with “a strong career in computer science or medicine.”

 In fact, what if I told you that much of what I’ve done was the result of my having a disabled child?
-Because I too (naively) believe in love, and love my wife and son dearly?
+Because I too (naively) believed in love, and loved my wife and son dearly?

 Let me be clear – I’d trade away all my accomplishments, titles and degrees in a heartbeat and with no regret if it would cure my son:

 I am not advocating that you run off to stick your testicles in a microwave in a desperate bid to repeat my feats in life.

 Eight years ago, my wife and I did the standard prenatal screens.